Birks Review

 In this section, we’ll examine the quality of diamonds Maison Birks offers, as well as how transparent they are about the quality of the diamonds themselves.

-When choosing your diamond, it’s essential that you can select the ‘4Cs’:
+However, when choosing your diamond ring, it’s essential that you can select the ‘4Cs’ so that you can tailor the diamond to your preferences:

 One thing to note is that not all the clarity and colors are available for all carat weights.
-For example, if we choose 1 carat weight for this ring, the only available clarity are SI1 & VS2 and colors are F, H and I with Platinum metal.
-Also not all carat, clarity and colors are available for other rings.
+For example, if we choose 1 carat weight, diamond colour E is greyed out and IF and VVS2 are also not available:

 While carat weight may be the biggest determinant of diamond price, the factor that determines how much a diamond sparkles is diamond ‘cut’.
 Diamond cut is a measure of how well the diamond has been formed and it is essential that a diamond has good proportions to reflect light; otherwise it will be dull, lifeless and unimpressive.
 If a diamond is too tall or too shallow, it won’t reflect much light.